litvinanna/intro_to_prog/command_line/Jupyter_on_cluster.md

 <img src='https://github.com/litvinanna/intro_to_prog/raw/main/command_line/token.png'>

 Now we can work on cluster in Jupyter!

+**Important:** don't close the terminal window on your local machine where you launched the command from Section 3.
+If you close it, the conection with cluster will be lost.

 Nice thing about Jupyter lab is that you can Download and Upload the files from and to cluster through the GUI in the browser: